GoogleChrome/web.dev/src/site/content/en/blog/webotp/index.md

 and
 [Safari](https://developer.apple.com/documentation/security/password_autofill/enabling_password_autofill_on_an_html_input_element).

-The WebOTP API lets your app receive specially-formatted messages bound to your app's origin.
+The Web OTP API lets your app receive specially-formatted messages bound to your app's origin.
 From this, you can programmatically obtain an OTP from an SMS message and verify a phone number for the user more easily.